|Nutritional Guidelines (per serving)|

 - Gather the ingredients.

-- Cover bowl with plastic wrap and place into refrigerator for 1 hour before serving.
+- Cover bowl with plastic wrap and place into refrigerator for one hour before serving.

 - Place a generous portion on each pulled chicken or pulled pork sandwich.